Trump & Biden Are Busy Trying To Determine Who Would Win In A Fistfight

-President Donald Trump, 71, and former Vice President Joe Biden, 75, are currently openly fantasizing about who of them would come on top during a fistfight.
+President Donald Trump, 71, and former Vice President Joe Biden, 75, are currently openly fantasising about who of them would come on top during a fistfight.

 No, this not an Onion story.